ebzzry/ebzzry.github.io/src/verb-tenses.md

 To read, write, and speak better English, learning the qualities and peculiarities between the different verb tenses is important.
-Knowing how and when to use them will enable you have a better appreciation of not only English, but also linguistics in general.
+Knowing how to and when to use them will enable you have a better appreciation of not only English, but also linguistics in general.

 Simple